How To Clean A Burr Grinder (Like A Pro)

 That can seriously affect the taste of your coffee.
 A good cleaning takes care of all of this.

-If you are making beautiful espresso drinks like these coffee milkshakes, you want a clean machine that delivers excellence.
+If you are making beautiful espresso drinks like coffee milkshakes, you want a clean machine that delivers excellence.

 A big question for coffee lovers is how to clean a commercial coffee grinder – it’s not the most glam part of being a member of the great coffee at home tribe, but it is important.